butyi/sci2can/README.md

 R4 is needed to decrease the current when input is connected to +30V.
 But this is too large for 5V level serial communication.
 It decreases the communication line voltage below 2.5V, which is too low, not enough for communication.
 This is why C7 is there.
-For DC this capacitor is line it is not there.
-But on high frequency (baud rate) its reactance is about 1kOhm, which still OK for communication.
+For DC this capacitor is infinity ohm.
+But on high frequency (baud rate) its reactance is about 1kOhm, which still OK for the communication.
+When pin is connected to >24V, while C7 is not charged, extra current will flow, but this is limited by R4, and limited currect for charge time will not overload D5 zener.
+Of course connection - disconnection to 24V with high frequency can damage D5, but this is not expected, not a real use case.

 Here is a screenshot about shape of SCI signal on the uC pin (RxD1).

 ![sci_bits](https://github.com/butyi/sci2can/raw/master/pics/sci_bits.png)